friendly-bits/geoip-shell/OpenWrt/README.md

 - the default ip lists source for OpenWrt is ipdeny (rather than RIPE).
 While ipdeny is a 3rd party, they provide aggregated lists which consume less memory (on nftables-based systems the ip lists are automatically optimized after loading into memory, so there the source does not matter, but a smaller initial ip lists size will cause a smaller memory consumption spike while loading the ip list).

 ## Building an OpenWrt package
-The repository includes the _mk-owrt-package.sh_ and _prep-owrt-package_ scripts which automate creation of geoip-shell ipk packages.
+The repository includes the _mk-owrt-package.sh_ and _prep-owrt-package_ scripts which automate creation of geoip-shell packages.
 The _makefile.tpl_ file is used as the base template for the Makefile.
-If you want to build the ipk package by yourself, read the comments inside the _mk-_ script for instructions.
+If you want to build the package by yourself, read the comments inside the _mk-_ script for instructions.

 This is about it for this document.
 Much more information is available in the main [README.md](/README.md) and in the extra _.md_ files inside the Documentation directory.
 If you have any questions, go ahead and use the Discussions tab, or contact me in this thread: https://forum.openwrt.org/t/geoip-shell-flexible-geoip-blocker-for-linux/189611